Rewatchable Sci-Fi/Fantasy TV Series

 no new-age witch.
 The fourth season is interesting, fun and still great but is relatively weaker (the writers experiment with interesting plots but don't seem as inspired).

-Based on the first eight seasons.
+Based on the first eleven seasons.

 Doctor Who (2005)